mcglinnlab/website/content/people/ashley-woods.md

 date = "2016-04-27"

 # Project title.
-title = "Emmaline Sheahan"
+title = "Ashley Woods"

 # Project summary to display on homepage.
 summary = "Undergraduate researcher"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "emmaline-sheahan.jpg"
+image_preview = "ashley-woods.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["current", "alumni"]`